6 royal births that rocked a nation

 In 1471, Edward IV was restored to the throne and his son became Prince of Wales and was placed at Ludlow Castle.
 On 9 April 1483 Edward IV died and the new Edward V travelled to London, but he was put into the Tower with his brother and his coronation was postponed.
 It was announced that his father had been already betrothed when he married Elizabeth and that Edward was illegitimate.
-His uncle Richard was then declared king.
+His uncle Richard was then declared king as Richard III.

 Edward and his brother, Richard, soon disappeared from view entirely in what became the most famous mystery of British history: who killed the princes in the Tower?